From Poodles to Pugs, it can sometimes be hard to believe that dogs belong to the same species as the Wolf!

 It is unclear when this wolf dog puppy first appeared.
 However, it is not surprising that breeders wanted to mix these two dogs as both breeds are known for their intelligence, loyalty and agility.

-The German Shepherd x Husky mix learns very quickly (which means they are highly trainable) so owners will need to keep one step ahead of their dog!
+The German shepherd husky mix learns very quickly (which means they are highly trainable) so owners will need to keep one step ahead of their dog!

 For that reason, this breed is most suited to experienced handlers who understand large dogs.